groovyghoul/CR_FluentPoco/README.md

 ####After applying####

 Place the caret on either of the fields and hit your CodeRush activator shortcut (mine is set to `Ctrl - ~` <-- that's a tilde).
 You can also assign a shortcut to this.
-Select `Create Fluent Poco Stuff`
+Select `Create Fluent Poco Stuff`.

 ```
-public class Person
+public class PersonHelper
 {
    private string lastName;
    private string firstName;